SimBil91/coffee-bot/README.md

 *z-axis:(10);
 *gripper:(5);

+III.
 Connect the Arduino to your laptop and run:
 ```
 roslaunch coffee_bot coffee_bot.launch
 ```